XiaoyiHan6/Simple-CV-Pytorch-master/README.md

 For classification, I reproduced LeNet5, VGG16, AlexNet, ResNet(ResNeXt), GoogLeNet, MobileNet.
 Then I will reproduce ShuffleNet, EiffcientNet, etc.

-For object detection, I reproduced RetinaNet.
+For object detection, I reproduced RetinaNet and SSD.
 (I broke the code up into modules, such as backbones, necks, heads,loss,etc.This makes it easier to modify and add code.)
 Of course, other object detection algorithms will be added later.

 Detailed explanation has been published on CSDN and Quora(Chinese) Zhihu.